-The Aral Sea is a striking example of humankind’s impact on the environment and natural resources.
+The Aral Sea is a striking example of the kind of changes the satellite series has been tracking.
 Once the world’s fourth-largest inland water body, it has lost around 90% of its water volume since 1960 because of Soviet-era irrigation schemes.